-In general, if you paid interest in 2003 that applies to any period after 2003, you may deduct only amounts that apply for 2003.
+In general, if you paid interest in 2004 that applies to any period after 2004, you can deduct only amounts that apply for 2004.

 Lines 10 and 11 Home Mortgage Interest

 A home mortgage is any loan that is secured by your main home or second home.
 It includes first and second mortgages, home equity loans, and refinanced mortgages.